albill/albill.github.com/_posts/2006-07-04-hotcrabs-party-at-the-whiskey-bar.markdown

 ---
+author: admin
+date: '2006-07-04 00:45:32'
 layout: post
+slug: hotcrabs-party-at-the-whiskey-bar
+status: publish
 title: Hotcrab's Party at the Whiskey Bar
-published: true
-meta: {}

-tags:
+wordpress_id: '1126'
+categories:
 - Daily Life
-type: post
-status: publish
 ---
 Proof that R and I do get out to see the city occasionally.